kevinchen2046/spritesheet-game/README.md

 `spritesheet-game` is a non environment version of `spritesheet-js`.
 `pngjs` is the only dependency of bitmap,`spritesheet-game` as same supports the command-line.

-    ! new features - remove repeat textures
+    ! new features - remove repeat textures.
+    ! new features - pixel edge ext,fixed the gap problem when tiling.

 ### Supported spritesheet formats ###
 * JSON (i.e. PIXI.js)